-Between 2015 and 2020 COAT’s upland pathworks will be delivered as part of The Mountains and The People project.
-Led by COAT, supported by the Heritage Lottery Fund and in partnership with Scotland’s two National Park Authorities, Cairngorms and Loch Lomond & the Trossachs, Forestry Commission Scotland and Scottish Natural Heritage, this project aims to conserve the unique upland mountain landscape across both National Park through a programme of Upland Footpath maintenance and conservation activities.
+Between 2015 and 2020 COAT’s upland pathworks will be delivered under The Mountains and The People project.
+Led by COAT, supported by the Heritage Lottery Fund and in partnership with Scotland’s two National Park Authorities, Cairngorms and Loch Lomond & the Trossachs, Forestry Commission Scotland and Scottish Natural Heritage, this project aims to conserve the unique upland mountain landscape across both National Park through a programme of Upland path maintenance and conservation activities.

 In addition to the delivery of a significant capital programme of repair, refurbishment and construction of over 120km of upland paths the project will also engage the people of Scotland in the long term sustainable use of our mountains.
 This exciting programme of activities will include: